 Think of it this way: the Ecsta LX Platinum is for sportier drivers.
 If you don’t know what sporty means, the Kumho Solus TA31 is the best choice for you.
 If the low $75 base price is not enough to sway you, then nothing will.

 But the Kumho Solus TA31 is not only cheap.
 It’s a comfortable tire that blends all-season traction, longer wear, and a comfortable ride.
 In fact, this is the OEM tire choice for the Kia Soul and Chrysler 200 among many others.

 The tire has a continuous center rib with notched intermediate ribs.
 This design provides sharper handling, lower wear, and year-round stability.
 The tire also comes with a bevy of engineered sipes for better traction over wet, snowy, or loose pavement.

 Keep in mind that modern hybrids like the Toyota Prius are sensitive to tire changes.
-The best tires for the Toyota Prius are all-season touring eco-tires.
+The best tires for Prius are all-season touring eco-tires.
 We’re hoping our list of the best OEM and cheap tires will help you choose the right tires for any type of budget.